NZR Legacy Fund Website Header 1840x558px v4

 • My council owns the lights and grounds at my rugby club but we really need new lights.
 Am I eligible even if the assets would be owned by council?

-Yes, the Legacy Fund is about ensuring long-term impact and in many cases, it is better long term for assets to be held by different organisations, and we encourage partnering with other organisations to achieve our goals.
+Yes - the Legacy Fund is about ensuring long-term impact and in many cases, it is better long term for assets to be held by different organisations, and we encourage partnering with other organisations to achieve our goals.
+Applications will be assessed against charitable benefit and legacy outcomes, regardless of asset ownership.

 • We want to invest in commercial activity in our clubrooms to help us drive revenue for our club, am I eligible?